 Nausea and chest pain are common symptoms in both ectopic and uterine pregnancies.
 The following symptoms are very common in an ectopic pregnancy and may indicate a medical emergency:

-- sharp waves of pain in the abdomen, waist, shoulder, or neck
+- sharp waves of abdominal pain, waist, shoulder, or neck

 - severe pain that occurs on one side of the abdomen